Gersonzao/USERCSS/README.md

 # UserCSS
-This is a collection of black themes for multiple pages made for whoever uses the latest version of [Firefox Extended Support Release](https://www.mozilla.org/en-GB/firefox/all/#product-desktop-esr) (Release channel) and [Stylus](https://addons.mozilla.org/en-GB/firefox/addon/styl-us/) (updated from the [AMO (Mozilla Add-ons)](https://addons.mozilla.org/en-GB/firefox/)).
-It also contains [fixes](#fixes) for very specific things
+This is a collection of UserStyles (a.k.a.
+UserCSS/User CSS/user styles) for multiple pages made for whoever uses the latest version of [Firefox Extended Support Release](https://www.mozilla.org/en-GB/firefox/all/#product-desktop-esr) (ESR) and [Stylus](https://addons.mozilla.org/en-GB/firefox/addon/styl-us/) (updated from the [AMO (Mozilla Add-ons)](https://addons.mozilla.org/en-GB/firefox/))

 ## UserCSS on other platforms:
+### Repository hosting platforms
+To be filled
+### UserCSS hosting websites
 To be filled

 ## Translating: